orchetect/swift-timecode/README.md

 ## Sponsoring

-If you enjoy using swift-timecode and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
+If you enjoy using SwiftTimecode and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

 ## Community & Support